 - An account metric looks completely off?
 Reach out and ask the customer.

-- You launched a new feature?
+- Did you launch a new feature?
 Talk to customers and explain how it might help them in their goals.

 - Found a cool article that might help customers?
 Send it to them.